 Hands down, between the three, there's only one dulce de leche I'd buy again: Eagle Brand.
 The flavour was great with a sweet, "natural" flavour: no weird tanginess from sodium citrate and no pectin added.
 However, it was so thin it would just run off a spoon.
 In the end, I much preferred the Eagle Brand dulce de leche, which I ranked as the best dulce de leche brand, even if it was more of a sauce than a spread.

 My solution to the consistency problem: boil it down, stirring constantly over medium–high heat (don't put it on high because it will catch and burn on the bottom, and if you think you are going to get pulled away from your simmering dulce de leche, best to lower the temperature of the stove or do this step later).
 In about 8 minutes, with constant stirring, I managed to turn the puddling liquid dulce de leche into a very thick caramel.
 For a caramel that is more spreadable, I'd probably simmer it for 6 minutes.

-Thicker dulce de leche
+How to thicken dulce de leche

-- 1 Eagle Brand dulce de leche
+- dulce de leche homemade or store-bought

 - Pour the dulce de leche sauce into a medium saucepan and place over medium-high heat.